 These emails can also be useful beyond presenting the key facts of the transaction, as in this email from Booking.com.
 It confirms the transaction, but also adds a link for directions to the hotel, a useful City guide to Avignon, and a link to rent a car.
 All potentially useful for the recipient.

-2 Product Recommendations
+2. Product Recommendations

-These emails work best when they are personalized, and a customer’s previous purchase history and on-site behavior is used to improve the relevance of recommendations.
+Emails with product recommendations and consumer reviews are a great way to increase lifetime value.
+These emails work best when they are personalised, and a customer’s previous purchase history and on-site behaviour is used to improve the relevance of recommendations.

 In addition, the fact that brands are asking for customer feedback on their experience sends a signal that their custom is valued and the brand is actively looking to provide a great service.

-4 Ask for Product Reviews
+4. Ask for Product Reviews

 Emails can be used to ask for reviews of items purchased, which can then be used on product pages and around the website, and even in other forms of marketing, online and offline.

 Reviews are a great sales driver, so it pays to gather product feedback from your customers.